toasterparty/oc2-modding/README.md

 4. Extract the contents of [BepInEx_x64_5.4.21.0](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) into the `dist` folder

-5. Extract the contents of [BepInEx_x64_5.4.21.0](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) into the `dist` folder
+5. Extract the contents of [BepInEx 6.0.0-pre.1](https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.1) into the `dist` folder

 6. Extract the contents of [curl/bin](https://curl.se/download.html) into the `dist` folder

-If done right, your directory should look like this:
+If done right, your dist directory tree should look like this:

 ```
 \dist\